MySQL

 0.05

-If the distribution factor is less than this value, uneven chunking is used.
+If the distribution factor is less than this value, uneven sharding is used.

 chunk-key.even-distribution.factor.upper-bound

-The upper bound of the distribution factor for even chunk splitting.
+The upper bound of the chunk distribution factor for even sharding.

 No